microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/virtualendpoint-post-deviceimages.md

 In the request body, supply a JSON representation of the [cloudPcDeviceImage](../resources/cloudpcdeviceimage.md) object.

-The following table lists the properties that are required when you create the [cloudPcDeviceImage](../resources/cloudpcdeviceimage.md).
+The following table lists the properties that are required when you create a [cloudPcDeviceImage](../resources/cloudpcdeviceimage.md).

 |Property|Type|Description|
 |:---|:---|:---|